pin3da/HPC/convolution2D/README.md

     make
     task > times

+### Test

+After compile the code you can run all the codes several times using the script `run_test`

+    cd test
+    ./run_test

 ### Images and filters.

 The program is tested with a sobel kernel, you can generate cool images like these: